Walter Casagrande: Later life

 Following his retirement from professional football, Casagrande has worked as an analyst for Globo.

 In September 2007, Casagrande was involved in a weekend traffic accident, and was briefly in a coma after his car rolled and hit parked cars.
 He was subsequently able to leave the intensive care unit and was breathing on his own.

 After the crash he described how he had become addicted to drugs since retiring, and that he had been undergoing drug treatment for the past seven months (since September 2007).
 In an interview with Radio Jovem Pan, Casagrande said he has been in a private drug-treatment clinic in São Paulo since then.
 "When I retired, I felt a sensation of emptiness.
 I missed the adrenaline of the matches and practices and that led me to the compulsive use of drugs," Casagrande said, adding that he became "addicted to heroin."

-Casagrande, who played for Brazil at the 1986 World Cup in Mexico, said he overdosed four times from 2005–07 and once almost went into a coma after using drugs.
+Casagrande, who played for Brazil at the 1986 World Cup in Mexico, said he overdosed four times from 2005 to 2007 and once almost went into a coma after using drugs.
 He finished his treatment in April 2008.
 On 22 April 2013, Casagrande confessed on Programa do Jô that he was ashamed for doping four times while playing for Portuguese club FC Porto, during the 1986–87 season.
 Casagrande, suffered a heart attack on the morning of Friday on 29 May 2015.
 He has been sent to the ICU of TotalCor hospital in São Paulo.
 Casagrande underwent angioplasty, a surgical intervention to unblock arteries.
 The hospital did not say whether he had to have a stent put in place, a device that facilitates the flow of blood in the arteries.

-Casagrande has been vocally critical of the numerous Brazilian footballers who endorsed Jair Bolsonaro's 2018 presidential campaign, claiming that while many footballers had endorsed Bolsonaro, no one had said why or how Bolsonaro would improve Brazil.
+Casagrande has been vocally critical of the numerous Brazilian men's footballers who endorsed Jair Bolsonaro's 2018 presidential campaign, claiming that while many footballers had endorsed Bolsonaro, no one had said why or how Bolsonaro would improve Brazil.

 In 2022, Casagrande opposed the Russian invasion of Ukraine and criticized Jair Bolsonaro neutrality regarding the conflict.